Characteristic cycles and the microlocal geometry of the Gauss map, I: Appendix: A twistor variant

 The target space of our Fourier-Mukai transform for twistor modules will be the moduli space $E(A)$ of pairs consisting of a line bundle $\scrL \in \hat{A} = \Pic^\circ(A)$ and a generalized flat connection~$\nabla: \scrL \to \Omega^1_A \otimes_{\scrO_A} \scrL$.
-For more on this moduli space we refer to~\cite[sect.~10]{SchnellHolonomic}.
-Recall that it is a torsor over the dual abelian variety~$\hat{A}$ via the morphism
+For more about this moduli space we refer the reader to~\cite[sect.~10]{SchnellHolonomic}.
+It is a torsor over the dual abelian variety~$\hat{A}$ via the forgetful morphism

-that forgets the connection, and that the value of the parameter $\lambda$ of the generalized flat connection is given by a morphism $\lambda: E(A) \rightarrow \bbA^1$ so that the moduli spaces of flat connections in the usual sense and of Higgs fields on line bundles arise as the fibres
+and comes with a natural morphism $\lambda: E(A) \rightarrow \bbA^1$ so that the moduli spaces of flat connections in the usual sense and of Higgs fields on line bundles arise as the fibers